Niels Ferguson

 In 2001, he claimed to have broken the HDCP system that is incorporated into HD DVD and Blu-ray Discs players, similar to the DVDs Content Scramble System, but has not published his research, citing the Digital Millennium Copyright Act of 1998, which would make such publication illegal.

+Ferguson worked for Microsoft for 21 years.
 In 2006 he published a paper covering some of his work around Bitlocker full disk encryption at Microsoft.